Girl, 7, injured after when tree limb falls on her: NYPD

-BROOKLYN (PIX11) — A 7-year-old girl broke her leg after a tree limb fell on her in Brooklyn Wednesday morning, authorities said.
+BROOKLYN (PIX11) — A 7-year-old girl broke her leg when a tree limb fell on her in Brooklyn Wednesday morning, authorities said.

 The incident occurred at Ocean Pkwy and Webster Avenue in Kensington at around 10:39 a.m., according to the FDNY.
 The child was transported to the hospital.